dcSpark/urbit-dashboard/README.md

 <h1 align="center">
   Urbit Dashboard
 </h1>
-<p align="center">Urbit Dashboard is an Urbit Web App which allows users to easily see and overview and have administrative control over their Urbit ship straight from the web browser.
-An an Urbit Web App, Urbit Dashboard relies on <a href = "https://github.com/dcSpark/urbit-visor">Urbit Visor</a> to interact with your Urbit ship and the rest of the network itself. </p>
+<p align="center">Urbit Dashboard is an Urbit Web App which allows users to easily view key stats and have administrative control over their Urbit ship straight from the web browser.
+An an Urbit Web App, Urbit Dashboard relies on <a href = "https://github.com/dcSpark/urbit-visor">Urbit Visor</a> to interact with your Urbit ship and the rest of the network itself.</p>

 <p align="center"><img src="https://img.shields.io/badge/license-mit-blue?style=for-the-badge&logo=none" alt="license" /></p>

 ## Getting Started

-The fastest way to get started using Urbit Dashboard is by visiting [https://dashboard.urbitvisor.com/](https://dashboard.urbitvisor.com/).
+The fastest way to get started using Urbit Dashboard is by visiting [https://urbitdashboard.com/](https://urbitdashboard.com/)

 ## Compile It Yourself